jaycherd/CalorieTracker/README.md

 # CalorieTracker
 ## Description:
 Just a Calorie Tracking application to get better with python, and tkinter for creating GUI's.
-Application also has a custom entry box which carries out a query to Open Food Facts website which gives user access to a large food facts database.
+My application also has a custom entry box which carries out a query to Open Food Facts website which gives user access to a large food facts database.

 ![The Dashboard](./images/dashboard.png)

 ### Prerequisites
-List any prerequisites, libraries, OS, or anything else that is required before installing the project.
-For example:
+Developed and tested primarily on Windows 11 Home
 - Python 3.8+
-- pip install pandas
-- pip install icecream
+- pip install pandas icecream

 ### Installing
 1. **Clone the Repository**